pacificlab/fpga_inject/setup/FIRST_EXPERIMENT.md

 #### c.
 Sending/Receiving Data (same as External)

-The last two cells in the script for drawing graphs, and can be changed for your convenience.
+The last two cells in the script are for drawing graphs and can be modified for your convenience.